jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 Additional helper functions were given to complete the project in two weeks of time.

 **DATASET**

-              - game.tsv, contains all the texts to run the game.
+      - game.tsv: contains all the texts to run the game.

 **ACCESSING CODE**